amar528/weather-api/README.md

 End-to-end testing was performed using RapidAPI, with test cases for happy path, as well as error cases `{404, 400, 401, 429}`

-These tests are available in HTTP Archive format under:
+These end-to-end tests are available in HTTP Archive format under:
 `/api-tests/weather-api.har`
 (please note these are set to test against localhost:8081)